cvmfs/doc-cvmfs/docs/cpt-repo.rst

 required on a CernVM-FS server and *not* on the client machines.

 | We provide customised kernel packages for Scientific Linux 6 (see
-  Appendix [apx:rpms]) and keep them up-to-date with upstream kernel updates.
+  Appendix ":ref:`apx_rpms`") and keep them up-to-date with upstream kernel updates.
 The kernel RPMs are published in the ``cernvm-kernel`` yum repository.
 | Please follow these steps to install the provided customised kernel: